kubernetes-sigs/aws-fsx-openzfs-csi-driver/docs/options.md

 # Driver Options
-There are several driver options that can be passed as arguments when deploying the driver.
+There are several driver options that may be passed as arguments when deploying the driver.

 | Option argument             | value sample                                      | default                                             | Description                                             |
 |-----------------------------|---------------------------------------------------|-----------------------------------------------------|---------------------------------------------------------|